top of page

 My Role

-As the UX designer based in the NJ office, besides working with Headquarter designers to develop the final solution.
+As the UX designer based in the NJ office, besides working with headquarters designers to develop the final solution.
 I also serve as the PoC for Verizon, where I regularly met with Verizon stakeholders to ensure alignment and incorporated their feedback during design iterations.

 With Verizon's approval, we successfully launched the feature on time and implemented this feature when the devices first launched.
 This feature has been applied on all Samsung devices to date.